Dusun people: Culture and society

 The culture of the Dusuns is deeply connected to agriculture, particularly rice cultivation, with rituals and festivals such as the annual harvest festival of Kaamatan celebrated every year in the month of May to honouring the rice spirit of Bambaazon/Bambarayon.
 It is a one-month celebration from 1 to 31 May with 30 and 31 May are the main point for the state-level celebration that happens at the place of the yearly Kaamatan host in Hongkod Koisaan of Penampang District.
 The celebration is synonymous with a beauty pageants competition known as Unduk Ngadau (female) and Buvazoi Tavantang (male), a singing competition known as Sugandoi, tamu (street market), both non-halal and halal food and beverages stalls, and handicraft arts and cultural performances in traditional houses.
 Historically animist (Momolianism), the Dusuns hold beliefs in nature spirits and ancestral veneration, though many are now Christians or Muslims.
 During the old days, Kaamatan was celebrated to give thanks to ancient gods and rice spirits for the bountiful harvesting to ensure continuous paddy yield for the next paddy plantation season.
 Although the Kaamatan is still celebrated as an annual tradition, it is no longer celebrated for the purpose of meeting the demands of the ancestral spiritual traditions and customs but rather in honouring the customs and traditions of the ancestors.
 Present-day celebration is rather more symbolic as a reunion time with family and loved ones, where it is celebrated as per individual personal aspiration.
+Modern hunting and farm/ancestral land protection improvised firearms, such as the bakakuk are commonly used by the indigenous Dusuns, where it is also considered "customary" in rural contexts among the indigenous community.